NativeScript/docs-v7/docs/ui/basics.md

 **The page using the custom component**

-The sample `main-page.xml` is using a custom component `my-control.xml` nad the `my-control.ts` code-behind defined as a separate files in the `app/components` folder.
+The sample `main-page.xml` is using a custom component `my-control.xml` and the `my-control.ts` code-behind defined as a separate files in the `app/components` folder.
 ```XML
 <!-- app/main-page.xml -->
 <Page xmlns:comps="components" navigatingTo="navigatingTo">